janhuenermann/dotfiles/README.md

 ## MacOS configuration
 This repo includes config files for various tools.
+Requires zsh.

 ### Installation
 Add a symlink in `~/.config/user/` pointing to this repo.